 Cricos course has an important role to play, especially in line with Australia’s recent immigration policy to decrease visa sub-categories and make the entire process more streamlined.
 At the same time, it is also an alternative resource for students who wish to do their own research.

-So is Cricos the best search tool for Australia’s education agencies?
+So is Cricos course the best search tool for Australia’s education agencies?
 Most likely, the answer is ‘yes’.
-Thus far, Cricos course has been very helpful and has the potential for further improvement.
+Thus far, Cricos course has been very helpful for educational agency crm and has the potential for further improvement.